shabin5785/react-notes/Notes_2.md

   - redux form makes away with boiler plate code for wiring a form to redux and the actions. it handles it automatically in the backend. the key for redux-form in reducer needs to be form.

   - in redux-form, the validate and fields are linked by an error obejct with keys same as field names.

+  - browserrouter listens to changes in history object.
+When history object updates, router react to that change and cahgnes route.
+Now getting reference to history object is easy in a component, but quite difficult outside that, part of which is due to the reason that history object is created by browserrouter.